 If no additional information is received during the consultation phase, the final Standard is published as a part of an Amendment to the IFRA Code of Practice.
-Following publication of the Letter of Notification, members have a specified period to change internal systems and apply the new Standard.
-If additional information is required, it will revert to Step 3.
+Following publication of the Letter of Notification on January 10, 2020, members will have a specified period to change internal systems and apply the new Standard.